necopinus/necopinus.xyz/newsletters/2018-09-23-where-homo-sapiens-is-headed.md

 * [After Decades of Losing Ice, Antarctica Is Now Hemorrhaging It](https://www.theatlantic.com/science/archive/2018/06/after-decades-of-ice-loss-antarctica-is-now-hemorrhaging-mass/562748/)

-The chances of the world keeping global warming below 1.5° C is, at this point, vanishingly small...
-But it's not yet zero.
+The chances of the world keeping global warming below 1.5° C is, at this point, vanishingly small… But it's not yet zero.

 * [What genuine, no-bullshit ambition on climate change would look like](https://www.vox.com/energy-and-environment/2018/5/7/17306008/global-warming-climate-change-scenarios-ambition)